-The advantages of SPK are one-time exposure to induction immunosuppression, potential protection of the newly transplanted kidney from adverse effects of hyperglycemia, and the ability to monitor rejection in the kidney; the kidney is more prone to rejection than the pancreas, where rejection is difficult to detect.
+The advantages of simultaneous pancreas-kidney transplantation are one-time exposure to induction immunosuppression, potential protection of the newly transplanted kidney from adverse effects of hyperglycemia, and the ability to monitor rejection in the kidney; the kidney is more prone to rejection than the pancreas, where rejection is difficult to detect.

 A few (< 1%) segmental transplantations from living donors have been done, but this procedure has substantial risks for the donor (eg, splenic infarction, abscess, pancreatitis, pancreatic leak and pseudocyst, secondary diabetes), which limit its widespread use.

 The donor is anticoagulated, and a cold preservation solution is flushed into the celiac artery.
 The pancreas is cooled in situ with iced saline slush, then removed en bloc with the liver (for transplantation into a different recipient) and the 2nd portion of the duodenum containing the ampulla of Vater.
 The iliac artery is also removed.

-The donor pancreas is positioned intraperitoneally and laterally in the lower abdomen.
-In SPK, the pancreas is placed into the right lower quadrant of the recipient’s abdomen and the kidney into the left lower quadrant.
+In simultaneous pancreas-kidney transplantation, the pancreas is placed into the right middle area of the recipient’s abdomen and the kidney into the left lower quadrant.
 The native pancreas is left in place.
 The donor iliac artery is used for reconstruction on the back table to reconstruct the splenic artery and superior mesenteric artery of the pancreas graft.
 This technique results in one artery for connection to the recipient blood vessels.
 The final anastomoses are made between the donor iliac artery and one of the recipient's iliac arteries and between the donor portal vein and recipient iliac vein.
 Thus, endocrine secretions drain systemically, causing hyperinsulinemia; sometimes the donor pancreatic venous system is anastomosed to a portal vein tributary to re-create physiologic conditions, although this procedure is more demanding and its benefits are unclear.
 The duodenum is sewn to the bladder dome or to the jejunum for drainage of exocrine secretions.

-Compared with kidney transplantation alone, SPK has a greater risk of rejection, and rejection episodes tend to occur later, to recur more often, and to be corticosteroid-resistant.
-Symptoms and signs are nonspecific (see Manifestations of Transplant Rejection by Category ).
+Compared with kidney transplantation alone, simultaneous pancreas-kidney transplantation has a greater risk of rejection, and rejection episodes tend to occur later, to recur more often, and to be corticosteroid-resistant.
+Symptoms and signs are nonspecific (see table Manifestations of Pancreas Transplant Rejection by Category Manifestations of Pancreas Transplant Rejection by Category ).

-After SPK and PAK, pancreas rejection is best detected by an increase in serum creatinine because pancreas rejection almost always accompanies kidney rejection.
+After simultaneous pancreas-kidney transplantation and pancreas-after-kidney transplantation, pancreas rejection is best detected by an increase in serum creatinine because pancreas rejection almost always accompanies kidney rejection.
 After pancreas-alone transplantation, a stable urinary amylase concentration in patients with urinary drainage excludes rejection; a decrease suggests some form of graft dysfunction but is not specific to rejection.
 Early detection is therefore difficult.

-Early complications affect 10 to 15% of patients and include wound infection and dehiscence, gross hematuria, intra-abdominal urinary leak, reflux pancreatitis, recurrent UTI, small-bowel obstruction, abdominal abscess, and graft thrombosis.
+Early complications affect 10 to 15% of patients and include wound infection and dehiscence, gross hematuria, intra-abdominal urinary leak, reflux pancreatitis, recurrent urinary tract infection, small-bowel obstruction, abdominal abscess, and graft thrombosis.

-Overall, 1-yr survival rates are
+Overall, 1-year survival rates are

 Whether survival is higher than that of patients without transplantation is unclear; however, the primary benefits of the procedure are freedom from insulin therapy and stabilization or some amelioration of many diabetic complications (eg, nephropathy, neuropathy).